 That way, when the nonprofit consulting firm completes all the services you requested, you can say that they gave you what you wanted and needed.

 We’ll cover the services that consultants can and cannot provide so that you can better understand their job.

 Depending on the firm that you choose, you might be offered a variety of services.
 Here are a few things you can expect:

 - Mapping out strategic fundraising plans.

 - Assessments of your past campaigns to look for areas of improvement.

 - New ideas to maximize your fundraising.

 - Research on your donors’ giving behaviors.

-The consultant can give you suggestions and more knowledge, but all the decisions on what to implement fall on you and your nonprofit.
+At the end of the day, a consultant can give you suggestions and more knowledge, but all the decisions on what to implement fall on you and your nonprofit.

 What you shouldn’t expect from your consultant.